top of page

 No!
 Together they started to organize Band Aid!

 When Geldof and Ure got together in the autumn of 1984, they quickly co-wrote a song of which the proceeds from sales would go towards the famine relief.
-Then they contacted their mates in the music industry and asked them to record the single under the name Band Aid.
+Then they contacted their mates in the music industry and asked them to record the single under the group name Band Aid.
 It's been well-documented that when it came to getting people to sing on the track, Geldof was very persistent and didn't take no for an answer.
 As Midge Ure explained in the BBC documentary Against All Odds: The Making of Live Aid:

 "I was the producer, the guy dealing with the music.
 He was the guy rounding up the crowd."